bogdanvuk/pygears/docs/manual/echo.rst

 This example shows how to use PyGears to implement a hardware module that applies echo audio effect to a continuous audio stream.
 For a more detailed explanation of PyGears features used in this example, you can checkout a :ref:`quick introduction to PyGears <introduction>`.

-The hardware module is defined in `examples/echo/echo.py <https://github.com/bogdanvuk/pygears/tree/develop/examples/echo/echo.py>`_, and block diagram is given below.
+The hardware module is part of the `pygears_dsp <https://github.com/bogdanvuk/pygears-dsp>`_ library and is defined in `pygears_dsp/lib/echo.py <https://github.com/bogdanvuk/pygears-dsp/blob/master/pygears_dsp/lib/echo.py>`_.
+Its block diagram is given below.
 You can checkout the :ref:`functional description <examples-echo-functional-description>` of the ``echo`` module.
 In-depth explanation of the PyGears description of the echo model given in :ref:`hardware description <examples-echo-hardware-description>` chapter.
 PyGears takes the Python module description and compiles it to SystemVerilog which is :ref:`listed below<echo-sv>`.

 .. bdp:: images/echo.py
     :align: center